f5devcentral/ibmcloud/DeployCatalog.md

 # Deploy F5 BIG-IP Virtual Edition on IBM Public Cloud via IBM Catalog

-The following diagram shows a basic single NIC deployment of BIG-IP VE in an IBM Virtual Private Cloud Next Gen 2.
-Traffic is flowing through BIG-IP VE to application servers.
+In this configuration, traffic is flowing through BIG-IP VE to application servers.
 The BIG-IP virtual server is listening for traffic destined for port 443.
 Port 8443 is for management traffic.

-In this configuration, all access to the BIG-IP VE appliance is through the same IP address and virtual network interface (vNIC).
+All access to the BIG-IP VE appliance is through the same IP address and virtual network interface (vNIC).
 This single NIC deployment has the following benefits:

 - BIG-IP VE creates networking objects (a management VLAN, and an internal self IP address, security groups and floating IP).
 - The BIG-IP VE sets the Configuration utility port to 8443 (instead of 443).